egiraak/egiraak/README.md

-## Hi there!
+# Hi there!
 I’m Egira 👋

-✨ Welcome to my GitHub!
-I build things to explore and broaden one's horizon ⸜( ˙˘˙)⸝

 ## About Me:
 - 😄 Pronouns: "Egi"